njnadeau/NGScourse/day1am.md

 scp USERNAME@bessemer.shef.ac.uk:/fastdata/USERNAME/day1/MD5.txt /Users/USERNAME/Documents/NGScourse

 ```
-You will get a Duo prompt.
+You will get a password and Duo prompt.

 ### Exercise
 Try to use the command ```cat``` to view all the ```.md5``` files in ```raw/60A``` at once (hint, you can use ```*``` to save typing out every file name)